awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-train.md

 ## Use an Algorithm to Run a Training Job \(API\)<a name="sagemaker-mkt-algo-train-api"></a>

 To use an algorithm to run a training job by using the Amazon SageMaker API, specify either the name or the Amazon Resource Name \(ARN\) as the `AlgorithmName` field of the [AlgorithmSpecification](API_AlgorithmSpecification.md) object that you pass to [CreateTrainingJob](API_CreateTrainingJob.md)\.
-For information about training models in Amazon SageMaker, see [Training a Model with Amazon SageMaker ](how-it-works-training.md)\.
+For information about training models in Amazon SageMaker, see [Train a Model with Amazon SageMaker ](how-it-works-training.md)\.

 ## Use an Algorithm to Run a Training Job \(Amazon SageMaker Python SDK\)<a name="sagemaker-mkt-algo-train-sdk"></a>